What made you want to care for animals for a living?

 Snakes, spiders, lizards, hamsters, rats, mice, guinea pigs, ferrets, chickens, bunnies, etc. No birds please, unless I only have to feed and offer fresh water.
 I am unable to medicate bunnies.

-I love playing fetch, tossing toys, and hiding treats/toys for your pet to find.
-Walks are always fun, not only great exercise for your pet, but for me as well.
-Your kitties will receive extra cuddles, toy time, and laser pointer chasing.
-For the safety of your pet (as well as me) during extreme weather (below 25 and above 80) our outdoor trips will be for a potty break only.
-Frostbite during the winter or burned paws in the summer are no fun, and result in expensive vet trips!
+For the safety of your pet (as well as me) during extreme weather (below 25 and above 80) outdoor trips will be for a potty break only.
+Frostbite during the winter or burned paws in the summer are no fun, and result in expensive, and possible months long, painful and expensive vet appointments.
+After a short potty break I will play with your pet and offer cuddles inside your home.

 How will you communicate with me while I'm gone?

-Primarily by text, and occasional phone calls.
+Texts and phone calls.
 Feel free to check in as much as you like!
-Be prepared for lots of pictures!

 Create Your Own Website With Webador